Detroit, MI Office Overview

-- Government & Healthcare – Some of the largest employers and users of white-collar office space in Detroit include the Detroit Medical Center, the City of Detroit, the U.S. Government, and the Henry Ford Health System.
+- Government and Healthcare – among the largest employers town are the Detroit Medical Center, the City of Detroit, the U.S. Government, and the Henry Ford Health System;

-- Technology – White-collar office employment in Detroit is created by companies such as Quicken Loans, DTE Energy, Compuware, and HP Enterprise.
+- Technology – white-collar employment in Detroit is also driven by companies such as Quicken Loans, DTE Energy, Compuware, and HP Enterprise;

-- Auto Manufacturing – General Motors, American Axle, Chrysler, and Detroit Diesel all help to drive the commercial real estate market in Detroit.
+- Auto Manufacturing – General Motors, American Axle, Chrysler, and Detroit Diesel all bring significant contributions to maintaining a robust demand on the local market;

-- Corporate Office – Ally Financial, Shinola, Little Caesars, Rossetti Architects, and Lowe Campbell Ewald generate demand for Class A office space in Detroit.
+- Corporate Office – Ally Financial, Shinola, Little Caesars, Rossetti Architects, and Lowe Campbell Ewald are among the largest corporate office space users in Detroit.